Accessibility statement

 Module summary

-In a time of unprecedented environmental crisis, affecting all of humanity, how can education and communication bring about local and global change?
+In a time of unprecedented environmental crisis affecting all of humanity, how can education and communication bring about local and global change?
 How can such change contribute to environmental justice?
 And how can urgency be conveyed in a way that avoids immobilising people?
-This module will focus on the role of education and communication in relation to climate change, nature and biodiversity, and pollution.
-Students will draw on theories of education and communication, gain experience of problem-based and solutions-focused education and develop their own evidence-informed responses to the challenge of climate change education and communication.
-In the course of the module, students will work in groups to define questions and research education and communication about the climate emergency, pollution and nature and biodiversity.
+In this module students will draw on theories of education and communication, gain experience of problem-based and solutions-focused education and develop their own evidence-informed responses to environmental problems such as climate change, nature and biodiversity loss, and chemical pollution.

 Module will run